azoth-lang/azoth.language.design/pointers.md

 type wouldn't be a base type for value types.
 Given that, it made the most sense to fall back on the traditional convention of using actual void pointers i.e. `@void`.
 This actually makes somewhat more sense in Azoth since the `void` type is a true type that acts somewhat like a unit type.

+## Capabilities for Pointers

+There is a question of how reference capabilities should interact with pointers.
+Unmanaged struct will have their members annotated with reference capabilities.
+So when calling methods on one from a pointer, this must be handled somehow.
+One option would be to simply allow all reference capabilities on pointers.
+However, it really isn't clear how to apply things like isolation, moving, and freezing to them.

+Rust has two types of pointers.
+Mutable pointers types are `*mut T` and "immutable" pointer types are `*const T`.
+However, their "immutable" pointer doesn't truly mean that the data it references cannot be changed.
+It is more properly a readonly pointer.
+Apparently, at one point it was just written `*T`.
+However, they were making mistakes when transcribing types from C. So they decided to make read-only pointer syntax `*const T` which closely matches the C/C++ syntax.
+Of course, Rust doesn't really have the full set of capabilities that Azoth has.
+Pony doesn't provide direct pointer types but has a library type `Pointer[U8] tag`.
+Notice that they use `tag` which is the equivalent of `id`.
+So they have totally ignored capabilities for pointers.
+Using `tag` allows them to even be passed between threads so that they are just values like integers etc. Void pointers are represented with `Pointer[None] tag`.

+The distinction between pointers to mutable and read-only data does seem valuable. especially since it exists in C/C++.
+Trying to deal with isolation seems like it would be complex and lead to issues.
+That also rules out moving and freezing (note that freezing it recovering partial isolation).
+There is some reason to have pointers to truly constant data since there are times when a pointer can point to data that the virtual memory manager protects as constant (or ROM etc.).
+But having that extra complexity when it would still be entirely manual (i.e. one would just be manually casting to `@const T`) hardly seems worth it.
+For now, it makes sense to keep it simple with pointers to mutable (`@mut T`) and read-only (`@T`).
+Since these are low-level and unsafe, they imply no restrictions on passing them between threads etc.